-Nonlicensees--No elk, moose, or bighorn sheep licensee hunting in the field during the elk, moose, or bighorn sheep season may be accompanied by a nonlicensee carrying the same type of firearm or archery equipment as the licensee.
+Nonlicensees--No elk or moose licensee hunting in the field during the elk or moose season may be accompanied by a nonlicensee carrying the same type of firearm or archery equipment as the licensee.
 For the purpose of this section "type of firearm or archery equipment" means one of the following: a) centerfire rifles, b) handguns, c) muzzleloading firearms, d) archery equipment, or e) shotguns.
-A nonlicensee is a person not having an elk, moose, or bighorn sheep license for the same season and unit as the person with the license.
+A nonlicensee is a person not having an elk or moose license for the same season and unit as the person with the license.